 All children should receive the recommended vaccines, even healthy children with a good diet.
-Breastfed children also need to be vaccinated, even though breast milk protects them against some infections.
+Even though breastfeeding helps defend against infections in general, breastfed children also need to be vaccinated to be protected from the diseases targeted by vaccination.

 By having your child vaccinated, you are providing him with the best possible protection against a number of serious diseases.